What we love about Haymarket

 While Haymarket mirrors tourist spots, locals enjoy living at Haymarket because of its accessibility as well.

 Haymarket is very close to the city, which means that offices can be walking distance or just a couple of minutes away via bus or train.
-It’s also close to two top universities in Sydney: University of Technology Sydney and the University of Sydney.

 This neighbourhood’s location is one key reason why its young people comprise more than half of its total population.